|

 on land and placed it on a bench.
 As soon as

-very small scorpion, black-reddish in
+small scorpion, black-reddish in colour.

-colour.
-Like its previous shape
+Like its previous shape – the crocodile –

-being something man-made.
+feeling about it of being something man-made.

-The woman didn't seem to take any
+woman didn't seem to take any notice of any

-as if it couldn't do me any more harm.
+it couldn't do me any more harm.
 But

 just came close to me, if it just got a